Gambling and online casinos in Bahrain

 Bahrain's society is heterogeneous:- Muslims (about 70%) strictly adhere to Islamic principles;

-- perceiving it as an element of leisure.
+- expats (about 30%) treat gambling neutrally, perceiving it as an element of leisure.

-"We do not encourage gambling, but also do not interfere in the personal affairs of those
+"We do not encourage gambling, but we also do not interfere with the personal affairs of those who play outside the country or online without a public display."

 Economic aspect